 Have you heard of moringa?
 I first caught wind of this nutrient-rich, leafy herb a few years ago from my naturopath.
-I wasn’t exactly the healthiest of twenty-somethings and I was constantly plagued by weird skin rashes and autoimmune flare ups as a result.
-Since my diet mostly consisted of cold cuts and carbs (and that was on a good day), I nearly lost it when she recommended I drink it as a tea.
-Not even a green smoothie – a tea!
-But I bit the bullet and sipped it religiously.
-And years later moringa has remained one of my favorite supplements.
+I wasn’t exactly the healthiest of twenty-somethings and was constantly plagued by weird skin rashes and autoimmune flare-ups as a result.
+Since my diet mostly consisted of cold cuts and carbs (and that was on a good day), I nearly lost it when she recommended I drink it as a tea—not even a green smoothie—but a tea!
+So I bit the bullet and sipped it religiously.
+And years later, moringa has remained one of my favorite supplements.

-Note that if you’re pregnant or trying to conceive, you should avoid using moringa.
-Read more here.
+Note that if you’re pregnant, breastfeeding, or trying to conceive, you should talk with your physician before using moringa.

-Most of moringa’s super powers come from its impressive nutrient profile.
-In addition to antioxidants, it’s high in B vitamins, vitamins C and A, iron, magnesium and zinc.
-And since most of us are considered “overfed but undernourished,” when used as a supplement moringa can help balance a whole host of nutrient deficiencies.
+Most of moringa’s superpowers come from its impressive nutrient profile [source].
+In addition to antioxidants, it’s high in B vitamins, vitamins C and A, iron, magnesium, and zinc.
+And since most of us are considered “overfed but undernourished,” moringa can help balance a whole host of nutrient deficiencies when used as a supplement.

-Because it’s so high in antioxidants, moringa is a potent anti-inflammatory.
-It’s chock full of quercetin, a natural antihistamine, which can help lower histamine production in the body, as well as chlorogenic acid, which balances blood sugar and prevents cortisol spikes in the body.
+Because it’s so high in antioxidants, moringa is a potent anti-inflammatory [source].
+It’s chock full of quercetin, a natural antihistamine [source] that is used in the treatment of arthritis, cardiovascular disease, and other inflammatory conditions.
+It also contains chlorogenic acid, which balances blood sugar and prevents cortisol spikes in the body [source].

-When applied directly to skin, moringa acts as an astringent which helps kill bacteria.
-It can also help lubricate and hydrate dry skin by restoring its natural moisture barrier.
+When applied directly to skin, moringa acts as an astringent that helps kill bacteria.
+It has been shown to be a skin anti-inflammatory [source] that can also work to lubricate and hydrate dry skin by restoring its natural moisture barrier.

-Moringa powder contains an impressive amount of fiber which can improve digestion and regulate hormone levels in the body.
-By supporting the digestive tract and liver, moringa allows excess hormones to leave the body rather than circulating back into the bloodstream.
+Moringa powder contains an impressive amount of fiber, which can improve digestion and aid in regulating hormone levels [source].
+Moringa supports the digestive tract and liver by allowing excess hormones to leave the body rather than circulating back into the bloodstream.

 How to Use It

-Like I mentioned earlier, moringa can be steeped in hot water to make tea, but it wasn’t until I started making moringa lattes that I really fell in love with it.
+As I mentioned earlier, moringa can be steeped in hot water to make tea.
+But it wasn’t until I started making moringa lattes that I really fell in love with it.

 Combine moringa and honey in the bottom of a mug.
-Pour 1 cup hot almond milk in the mug and stir to combine.
-Or if you would prefer to go the tea route, simply replace the almond milk with boiling water and steep for 5 minutes before drinking.
+Pour 1 cup of hot almond milk into the mug and stir to combine.
+Or, if you would prefer to go the tea route, simply replace the almond milk with boiling water and steep for 5 minutes before drinking.

 Moringa Face Mask

-Apply moringa directly to skin to restore moisture, soothe inflammation and reduce fine lines.
-This mask even works on hair so, if you have any left over, apply directly to wet hair and let it sink in.
+Apply moringa directly to your skin to restore moisture, soothe inflammation, and reduce fine lines.
+This mask even works on hair.
+So, if you have any left over, apply directly to wet hair and let it sink in.

 Green Detox Smoothie